gabrio62/CURSAT-ver.-2.0/README.txt

 A program to calculate rarefaction curves by bootstrap

 This software is useful to address questions such as:
 "how many sampling events are necessary to maximize the chance to sample all species that occur at a certain location?" or "how many sampling events are necessary to collect a representative sample of the species that occur at a certain location?"

 Let's consider the following case: we know that 12 species occur at a certain location.
 We sampled that location 10 times and each time we found a certain number of species, according to the scheme here below.
-In the 12x10 matrix, species are a-k and sampling events are 1-10.
+In the 12x10 matrix, species are a-l and sampling events are 1-10.
 Presence and absence of each species in each sampling event is represented by 1 and 0, respectively.